-The information concerning TD and the Bank contained herein is furnished solely to provide limited introductory information and does not purport to be comprehensive.
+The information concerning the 2025C-2 Liquidity Facility Provider contained herein is furnished solely to provide limited introductory information and does not purport to be comprehensive.
 Such information is qualified in its entirety by the detailed information appearing in the documents and financial statements referenced herein.

-The Initial 2024F-2 Liquidity Facility has been executed and delivered by the Bank and is the obligation of the Bank and not TD.
+The inclusion of the information herein shall not create any implication that there has been no change in the affairs of the 2025C-2 Liquidity Facility Provider since the date hereof or that the information contained or referred to in this Official Statement is correct as of any time after its date.